This post contains affiliate links. Please read our disclosure policy for more information.

 - Mothers: Use caution if you are a nursing mother, pregnant or suspect you may be pregnant.

-- Eyes: Keep all essential oils away from the eyes and surrounding area.
+- Eyes: Keep all essential oils away from the eyes and the surrounding area.

 - Plastics: Do not mix or store essential oils in plastic containers.
 Use glass containers wherever possible.